MilsatLtd/AspirantProgram/README.md

 **2. APIs FOLDER:** Django was used in this part of the system to create the APIs and services that the client-side needed.

-**3. WEB FOLDER:** The web interface of the M.A.P. system utilizes NextJS and Tailwind CSS.
+**3. WEB FOLDER:** This web interface of the M.A.P. system utilizes NextJS and Tailwind CSS.

+**4. ADMIN FOLDER:** This web interface of the M.A.P. system for Admins utilizes ReactJS